dustinpfister/test_angular/ejs/demos/module-factory-$timeout/README.md

 # Module factory $timeout

-Using $TIMEOUT in a factory module
+Using $timeout in a factory module